wger-project/wger/docs/development.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The start script places the settings file and the sqlite database in a non
 obvious place.
-For developement I suggest moving them to the folder with the
+For development I suggest moving them to the folder with the
 code::

     $ python start.py --show-config